 C64 Assessing statistical heterogeneity Mandatory betwe the presence and extent of en-study variation when undertaking a-analysis.
 The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
 It is important to identify heterogeneity in case there is sufficient information to explain it and offer new insights.
 Authors should recognise that there is much uncertainty in measures such as I-squared and tau-squared when there are few studies.
 Thus, use of simple thresholds to diagnose heterogeneity should be avoided.
-See Handbook 9.5.2 C65 Addressing missing outcome data Highly desirable outcor (due te ler the implications of missing ne data from individual participants o losses to follow up or exclusions inalysis).
+See Handbook 9.5.2 C65 Addressing missing outcome data Highly desirable outcome data from individual participants (due to losses to follow up or exclusions from analysis).
+Should follow the principles of in may not be appropriate for adve equivalence).
+Risk of bias due to Cochrane risk of bias tool.
+Howe of results are additional ways in authors.
+Imputation methods ca of, sensitivity analyses).
 Incomplete outcome data can introduce bias.
 In most circumstances, authors should follow the principles of intention to treat analyses as far as possible (this may not be appropriate for adverse effects or if trying to demonstrate equivalence).
 Risk of bias due to incomplete outcome data is addressed in the Cochrane risk of bias tool.
 However, statistical analyses and careful interpretation of results are additional ways in which the issue can be addressed by review authors.
 Imputation methods can be considered (accompanied by, or in the form of, sensitivity analyses).
 See Handbook 16.2 C66 Addressing skewed data Highly desirable ler the possibility and implications of d data when analysing continuous nes.
 Skewed data are sometimes not usefully summarized by means and standard deviations.
 While statistical methods are approximately valid for large sample sizes, skewed outcome data can lead to misleading results when studies are small.
-See Handbook 9.4.5.3 C67 Addressing studies with more than two groups Mandatory multip appro omissi i-arm studies are included , analyse le intervention groups in an priate way that avoids arbitrary on of relevant groups and double- ng of participants.
+See Handbook 9.4.5.3 C67 Addressing studies with more than two groups Mandatory If multi-arm studies are included, analyse multiple intervention groups in an appropriate way that avoids arbitrary omission of relevant groups and double- counting of participants.
 Excluding relevant groups decreases precision and double counting increases precision spuriously; both are inappropriate and unnecessary.
 Alternative strategies include combining intervention groups, separating comparisons into different forest plots and using multiple treatments meta-analysis.
-See Handbook 7.7.3.8, 16.5.4 C68 Comparing subgroups Mandatory and th studie rroup analyses are to be compared, ere are judged to be sufficient s to do this meaningfully, use a statistical test to compare them.
-Concluding that there is a difference in effect in different subgroups on the basis of differences in the level of statistical significance within subgroups can be very misleading See Handbook 9.6.3.1 C69 Interpreting subgroup analyses Mandatory the su protoc roup analyses are conducted, follow bgroup analysis plan specified in the col without undue emphasis on ular findings.
-Selective reporting, or over-interpretation, of particular subgroups or particular subgroup analyses should be avoided.
-This is especially a problem when multiple subgroup analyses are performed.
-This does not preclude the use of sensible and honest post hoc sub group analyses.
-See Handbook 9.6.5.2 C70 Considering statistical heterogeneity when interpreting the results Mandatory hetero results nto account any statistical ogeneity when interpreting the s, particularly when there is variation direction of effect.
+See Handbook 7.7.3.8, 16.5.4 C68 Comparing subgroups Mandatory and th studie roup analyses are to be compared, ere are judged to be sufficient s to do this meaningfully, use a statistical test to compare them.
+Concluding that there is a difference in effect in different subgroups on the basis of differences in the level of statistical significance within subgroups can be very misleading See Handbook 9.6.3.1 C69 Interpreting subgroup analyses Mandatory the subgroup analysis plan specified in the subgroup analyses should be avoided.
+This is especially a problem when mu C70 Considering statistical heterogeneity when interpreting the results Mandatory hetero results nto account any statistical ogeneity when interpreting the s, particularly when there is variation direction of effect.
 The presence of heterogeneity affects the extent to which generalizable conclusions can be formed.
 If a fixed-effect analysis is used, the confidence intervals ignore the extent of heterogeneity.
 If a random-effects analysis is used, the result pertains to the mean effect across studies.
 In both cases, the implications of notable heterogeneity should be addressed.
 It may be possible to understand the reasons for the heterogeneity if there are sufficient studies.
 See Handbook 9.5.4